 - Duration of individual internships: 6 to 8 weeks, depending on school schedule

 - Earliest Start Date: June 17

 Up to two part-time paid summer internships might become available to eligible junior or senior high school students and eligible freshman undergraduate students.
 Interns have the option of working in one of the following four research departments of the Field Museum: Anthropology, Botany, Geology, and Zoology.
 Each project will focus on collections.
 Each intern will work with a dedicated collection staff member, graduate students and other undergraduate interns.
 Interns will receive training in modern collection management, including computer training, and learn about the various applications of collections-based research.
 Interns will sort, identify, and database collection specimens and integrate specimens into the collections.
 After hours, interns have the opportunity to attend a college level course in biological systematics.

 Mandatory: Interns must present a poster describing their work at the Undergraduate Research Symposium.

 Minority and/or female students are especially encouraged to apply.

-Please note: Must be Chicago or suburban high school junior or senior.
+Please note: Must be Chicago or suburban high school junior or senior or college freshman.
 Student participants must be over the age of 16 at the start of the internship - no exceptions.
 Interns must be citizens of the United States or its possessions.
 Interns must live within a commuting distance to the Field Museum.
 Housing is not provided.